nilspert/verdant-sync-iot/README.md

 # VerdantSync IoT

 VerdantSync IoT is an IoT project that automates plant irrigation and monitoring.
-It uses an ESP8266 microcontroller to send sensor data to Firebase Realtime Database, ensuring efficient plant care and control.
+It uses an ESP8266 microcontroller to collect and send sensor data to Firebase Realtime Database.

 ## Features

-- **Sensor Data Logging**: Collects data from various sensors and logs it in Firebase.
+- **Sensor Data Logging**: Collects data from various sensors and sends it to Firebase Realtime Database.
 - **Data Encryption**: Encrypts data sent to Firebase using the AESLib library.
 - **Water Pump Control**: Manages a water pump connected to the ESP8266 microcontroller.
-- **Android Control App**: Control application can be found at this repository: [VerdantSync](https://github.com/nilspert/verdant-sync)
+- **Android Monitoring App**: Monitoring app can be found at this repository: [VerdantSync](https://github.com/nilspert/verdant-sync)

 ## Getting Started